Age Groups and Vaccines: Teens/College

-When you get home, realize that your teen may be more tired than usual.
-He may be sore where the shot was given.
+Once back home, realize that your teen may be more tired than usual.
+They may be sore where the shot was given.
 Try to be patient and understanding and provide comfort to your teen.
-You can also give him a pain reliever as directed by the doctor.
+You can also offer pain reliever if directed by the doctor.
 If the area where the shot was given is red, tender or swollen, your teen can use a cool wet cloth on the area.
-If your teen has a fever, have him take a cool shower or bath.
-Give your teen plenty of fluids and be aware that he may be less interested in food over the next 24 hours.
+If your teen has a fever, they can take a cool shower or bath.
+Give your teen plenty of fluids and be aware that they may be less interested in food over the next 24 hours.

 While most side effects are minor, if your teen has a severe reaction, you or the doctor can file a report to the Vaccine Adverse Events Reporting System or VAERS.